fusioncharts/dev_centre_docs/chart-guide/advanced-charts/bullet-graph/real-time-bullet-graphs.md

 ---

 The bullet graph (horizontal and vertical bullet) is a real-time chart, which can continuously request new data from the server and display the same, without involving any page refreshes.
 The chart initializes itself, loads new data periodically, and auto-updates to reflect the current state of data.
 There are two different ways to update the bullet; one method directly polls data from the server while the other retrieves data using JavaScript API methods.

-In this section, you will be shown how you can,

-* <a href="{{ site.baseurl }}gauge-and-widgets-guide/bullet-graph/real-time-bullet-graphs.html#configuring-real-time-updates-using-javascript-api">Configure real-time updates using JavaScript API</a>

-* <a href="{{ site.baseurl }}gauge-and-widgets-guide/bullet-graph/real-time-bullet-graphs.html#configuring-real-time-updates-using-server-side-scripts">Configure real-time updates using server-side script</a>

-* <a href="{{ site.baseurl }}gauge-and-widgets-guide/bullet-graph/real-time-bullet-graphs.html#stoppingrestarting-updates">Stop/restart updates</a>

-* <a href="{{ site.baseurl }}gauge-and-widgets-guide/bullet-graph/real-time-bullet-graphs.html#configuring-real-time-events">Configure real-time events</a>

-* <a href="{{ site.baseurl }}gauge-and-widgets-guide/bullet-graph/real-time-bullet-graphs.html#troubleshooting-real-time-graphs">Troubleshoot real-time graphs</a>

 ## Configuring Real-time Updates Using JavaScript API